 Mosquito control is a mandatory component of any arboviral disease control program.
 Unfortunately, this is difficult to implement in a rural environment because of the distances that mosquitoes can fly or be carried by prevailing winds.
 Standing water and similar insect breeding sites in the vicinity of densely populated avian farms should be treated with larvicides.
 Poultry houses should be constructed to be insect free.
 Because many arboviral diseases are zoonoses, much can be achieved by cooperation with human disease surveillance agencies.

 Control of WNV in geese is confined to vaccinating young flocks at risk, especially those raised during months when Culex spp are most numerous.
 Because of confounding factors such as possible horizontal transmission of virus, all birds in the flock should be vaccinated.
-Due to the age-related susceptibility to the virus, goslings should be immunized as young as possible, preferably at 3 wk old.
+Because of the age-related susceptibility to the virus, goslings should be immunized as young as possible, preferably at 3 wk old.
 Currently, WNV vaccines are not available commercially in North America, although several types have been developed and widely used in domestic geese in Israel.
 Laboratory trials have been performed with a formaldehyde-inactivated suckling mouse brain-derived product.
-Over 75% of geese vaccinated with a single dose of vaccine at 3 wk of age were protected, and 94% protection was achieved with 2 doses spaced 2 wk apart.
-The duration of immunity was estimated to last until 12 wk of age.
+More than 75% of geese vaccinated with a single dose of vaccine at 3 wk of age were protected, and 94% protection was achieved with 2 doses given 2 wk apart.
 Inactivated vaccines prepared from chick embryos or Vero cells are not protective because of their low antigenic mass.
-A single dose of a live attenuated vaccine derived from high mosquito cell passage induced immunity to intracerebral challenge in young geese.
-Mosquito feeding experiments and back passage reversions to virulence studies have yet to be completed.
+Other vaccines either approved for use in geese or under study include poxvirus vector vaccines and subunit vaccines that use WNV components such as membrane protein or envelope protein.